molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 3:38:54:</span> There was a time when, before Epik became more wildly successful, there was a time actually during the time of COVID when a lot of businesses were shutting down, and you couldn't actually borrow any money very easily.
 And so we had refinanced the house and I used the proceeds of the refinance of the house to keep everybody fully employed at Epik.
 And that at the time was slightly awkward <span class="transcript-note">[unintelligible]</span> but it all worked out, and we're better off for it.

-<span class="transcript-speaker">HF, 3:39:38:</span> You know Rob, if you had [universal basic income](https://en.wikipedia.org/wiki/Universal_basic_income) you wouldn't have had to have done that.
+<span class="transcript-speaker">High Fidelity, 3:39:38:</span> You know Rob, if you had [universal basic income](https://en.wikipedia.org/wiki/Universal_basic_income) you wouldn't have had to have done that.

 <span class="transcript-speaker">Monster:</span> No, no, you're wrong.